Clemapfel/jluna/docs/manual.md

 `Module::get<T>` may not look like it would be much faster than just using `Module::operator[]`, however, this is not the case. `Module::get<T>` is much faster because it **never has to construct a proxy**.
 The function knows the final result type, `T` (`unsafe::Function*` in this example), because of this `Module::get<T>` can directly cast the raw C-pointer to our desired type, circumventing the internal proxy interface completely.

-Being able to do this matters a lot.
-Both `Module::get`, and casting a proxy to `unsafe::Function*`, perform the same task, yet the latter introduces a ~6000% overhead, even though we immediately discard the proxy to `f` after its creation and `static_cast` to our desired type.
+Being able to circumvent proxies completely matters a lot.
+Both `Module::get`, and casting a proxy to `unsafe::Function*`, perform the same task, yet the latter introduces a ~6000% overhead, even though we immediately discard the proxy to `f` after its creation and `static_cast` to our desired type anyway.

 In summary, `unsafe` and the C-API are unmatched in performance.
 To safely access a value, `Module::get` should be preferred.
 Proxy construction should be avoided in performance-critical code.
 Returning a value by evaluating a string is always a bad idea.